Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Tekk-Knight.md

 ### Style
 The archetype is extremely consistent, especially with the support of *World Affinity* cards.

-The core strategic is to utilyze every Summoning tecnique on the first turn, creating a formidable board with all 5 *Hi-Tekk-Knight* monsters.
+The core strategic is to utilise every Summoning tecnique on the first turn, creating a formidable board with all 5 *Hi-Tekk-Knight* monsters.
 (Although the Ritual is often missing due to requiring a *World Affinity* card to be available.)
 In conjunction with [World Affinity Rivals](../cards/traps/World%20Affinity%20Rivals), this can lock the opponent completely out of their Extra Deck.

 The board is not unbreakable in any way – none of the monsters have any protection effects – and is dismantled with ease by Raigeki or Lightning Storm.
 However, the effects of all those monsters will trigger, searching out a huge number of *World Affinity* Spell/Traps, ready for an instant comeback next turn, even against negates – including powerful recovery cards such as [World Affinity Ascension](...).